marriammahmed/UniCourseworkNotes/README.md

 -Product Management<br/>
 -Embedded Systems<br/>

 <br/> <h2>DISCLAIMER</h2> DO NOT use these notes as your primary source of knowledge, kindly double check and verify the information in case it has become outdated.
-Please note spelling,gramatic and factual mistakes exist as these notes are mostly done past 12 am on 400mg of Caffeine :)
+Please note spelling,grammatical and factual mistakes exist as these notes are mostly done past 12 am on 400mg of Caffeine :)